Technology

 First and Second grades will have classroom sets of Chromebooks.
 Classroom sets will always stay in the classroom.
 Each device will be assigned to the teacher and will most stay in the classroom all year long.

-Third and Fourth grades will have classroom charging sets at school starting in August 2025.
-Students will be allowed to take their Chromebooks home if the teacher says so, but charging at home is up to the students and parents, as chargers will not be going home with students in the 2025-2026 school year.
+Third grade will have classroom charging sets at school starting in August 2025.
+Students will be allowed to take their Chromebooks home if the teacher says so, but charging at home is up to the students and parents, as chargers will not be going home with third grade in the 2025-2026 school year.

-Fifth grade will also not follow the classroom set model.
+Fifth grade will not follow the classroom set model.
 Students may need to take their Chromebooks home to participate in team projects and will be given chargers.
 There are no charging bases at school for fifth grade this year.
-It is up to the teacher on whether or not Chromebooks will stay in class or go home.
+It is up to the teacher on whether or not Chromebooks will stay in class or go home, but lost chargers will not be replaced.
+Students must purchase their own replacement.

 Students who repeatedly damage their device, whether by accident or intentionally, will have their AISD issued device stay at school only.